Fine Alpine Art

 First exhibitions and personal gallery

-Loppé exhibited his high mountain paintings at the London World's Fair in 1862, including a painting of Mont Blanc, which was praised by the architect, artist and mountaineer Viollet-le-Duc: "The Swiss contingent is very brilliant in London. [...]
-The great view of Mont Blanc by M. Loppé is extremely curious and it is, moreover, a skilfully painted picture."
+Loppé exhibited his high-mountain paintings at the 1862 London World's Fair, including one of Mont Blanc, praised by the architect, artist and mountaineer Viollet-le-Duc: "The Swiss contingent is very brilliant in London. [...]
+M. Loppé's great view of Mont Blanc is extremely curious, and what's more, it's a skilfully painted picture."

 But Loppé opened his own gallery at Chamonix in 1874.
 He commented on the opening: "I prefer, for more than one reason, to group my works in a single collection.
 I feel that because of the peculiar character of my subjects, my paintings are not only out of harmony with the other works exhibited, but that they cannot be judged at their true value.
 In the valley of Chamonix, in their own atmosphere, surrounded by the motifs that inspired them, my paintings do not show themselves in a disadvantageous light."